Below is a collection of commonly asked questions about the purpose and use of the Toolbox.

 What’s the purpose of the Toolbox?

-The purpose of the Toolbox is to facilitate efforts to take action on antibiotic resistance.
-The aim of the Toolbox is to provide inspiration and guidance on what can be done to address the pressing issue.
+The purpose of the Toolbox is to provide inspiration and guidance to facilitate efforts to take action on antibiotic resistance.
 The Toolbox is built on what has been done in the past in a variety of settings, and is aligned with ongoing and current initiatives from across the globe.
-Throughout the Toolbox, a narrative text guides the user on how to work with the problem, combining practical advice with examples from the field, and providing links to external resources that may be useful in your setting.
+Throughout the Toolbox, a narrative text guides the user on how to work with the problem, combining practical advice with examples from the field, and providing links to external resources.
 Many of the resources can be adapted and implemented in a variety of contexts.

 Who is the Toolbox intended for?